Listing Seaspan barge full of wood chips nearly tips in Haro Strait - Victoria News

 A Saanich mariner on his way to the Gulf Islands on Wednesday morning posted a photo of a Seaspan barge drifting sideways between Pender and Salt Spring islands.

-Ian Hinkle first saw the barge at about 7:15 a.m.
+Ian Hinkle was headed to salvage a derelict boat with the Cold Water Divers crew when he first saw the barge at about 7:15 a.m.
 He tweeted a photo of the listing barge and some of its load, wood chips, floating in the Salish Sea.
 The tug boat operator was circling in an attempt to right the barge.

 Seaspan spokesperson Corinna Bork said the affected barge is an unpowered vessel with no fuel or petroleum products on board.